Lady Peaceful, 2010

 Also Lady Peaceful brings together likeminded people on Twitter: @lady_peaceful

-Marina Cowdray attended Heatherleys School of Fine Art in London and West Dean College in West Sussex.
+Marina Cowdray had no formal training in art.
 Inspiration came from her Grandfather, Alister Maynard whose great interests were Arts and Comparative Religions.

 Over the years Marina has taken great pleasure in donating her sculptures to various charities.